 For more information about the semantics of id when theDescriptor is a rule, in particular the usage of the hierarchical components of id, see the description of result.ruleId (§3.24.5).

-EXAMPLE: In this example, the first result object is valid because ruleDescriptorReference.id (inherited from ruleId) equals theDescriptor.id.
-The second result object is also valid because ruleDescriptorReference.id (this time specified directly) equals theDescriptor.id plus one additional hierarchical component ("ghi").
-The third result object is invalid because theDescriptor.id is not a “component-wise” prefix of ruleDescriptorReference.id.
-The fourth result object is invalid because ruleId does not equal ruleDescriptorReference.id.
+EXAMPLE: In this example, the first result object is valid because rule.id (inherited from ruleId) equals theDescriptor.id.
+The second result object is also valid because rule.id (this time specified directly) equals theDescriptor.id plus one additional hierarchical component ("ghi").
+The third result object is invalid because theDescriptor.id is not a “component-wise” prefix of rule.id.
+The fourth result object is invalid because ruleId does not equal rule.id.

 { # A run object (§3.14).